MAGICGrants/so-simple-theme/_posts/blog/2021-12-23-MAGIC-Funds-and-Gitcoin.md

 Most likely, the real cost to donate $1000 from each of these two donors is $2000 total.
 No savings.

-If instead these donors gave money do a MAGIC Bitcoin Fund, then they should both qualify for tax deductions.
+If instead these donors gave money to a MAGIC Bitcoin Fund, then they should both qualify for tax deductions.
 The real savings for businesses and individuals is about 20%, but it could be greater.
 So the cost of donating $1000 each is only ~$1600 total.

 This MAGIC Bitcoin Fund would then select researchers and developers to fund with the donations.